nikhitakilaru/smartdetection/README.md

 Our AI solution provides automated, real-time detection and moderation of toxic comments, reducing the spread of misinformation and harmful speech online.
 The generative AI component ensures that flagged content is reworded in a non-toxic manner, encouraging positive communication.

+DATASET-
+Jigsaw Comment Classification Challenge Dataset

+The Jigsaw dataset is a widely used benchmark dataset for toxicity detection.
+It contains user-generated comments from Wikipedia, labeled with different types of toxicity.
+The dataset is publicly available and has been used for various NLP classification tasks.

+Dataset Details

+The dataset consists of the following files:

+train.csv: Contains the training data with labeled comments.

+test.csv: Contains the test data without labels.

+test_labels.csv: Provides the actual labels for the test dataset but is released separately to avoid overfitting.

+Each file contains user comments along with metadata and toxicity classification labels.
+The labels indicate whether a comment falls into categories such as toxic, severe toxic, obscene, threat, insult, or identity hate.

+Source: Wikipedia discussion pages

+Size: 223,000+ comments

 INPUT METRICS-

 Reduction in flagged toxic comments.